MIT-Emerging-Talent/ET6-CDSP-group-11-repo/1_datasets/anna_data_collection/README.md

 1. **Immigrants Visible Minorities Dataset**
    - Contains data on visible minority populations in Canada **country of origin**.
    - Includes variables related to **education level** and **income brackets**.
+   - **Income is presented as a mean value** for each demographic group.

 2. **Non-Immigrants Dataset**
    - Focuses on non-immigrant populations, but also includes visible minority info.
    - Includes similar variables: **education levels** and **income ranges**, enabling comparison with the visible minority dataset.
+   - **Income is presented as a mean value** for each demographic group.

 3. **Combined Immigrant/Non-Immigrant Dataset**
    - Includes both immigrants and non-immigrants.
    - Focuses on **education levels** and the **industrial sectors** in which they are employed.
+   - **Income is presented as a mean and average value** for each group.

 ## Next Steps